brian-rose/atm320-thermodynamics/syllabus.md

 ### Reading assignments

 Reading assignments will be clearly posted on Brightspace.
-The reading is required, and must be **completed before class** on the day indicated.
-It is important for every student to keep up with this schedule.
+The reading is required, and must be **completed the night before class**.

 To incentivize this, 10% of the course grade is given for reading responses.
 We will use a Discussion Board on Brightspace for this purpose.
 To earn their full 10%, each student must **post at least one substantive comment, question, or response** on the Discussion board for every assigned reading unit.

+Due dates and times are clearly indicated on Brightspace.
+It is important for every student to keep up with this schedule.
+Responses are due the night before class so that I have a chance to address your questions and comments in lecture.

 ### Other useful reading